HISTORY OF SEGMENTAL PAVING

 The North American paver industry grew from 80 million sf (8 million m2) in 1980 to over 755 million sf (75.5 million m2) in 2005.
 Growth has skyrocketed in other parts of the world as well.
 Globally, there is now at least one square foot (0.1 m2) produced for every person living on planet earth.
 During every second of the working day, 1,000 pavers are made throughout the world!

 Started in 1993, the Interlocking Concrete Pavement Institute chartered 66 members from North America and Europe.
-Today, membership exceeds 900.
+Today, membership exceeds 1,200 companies.
 Company sizes range from regional and national, some family-owned, to vertically integrated, publicly held multinational corporations.
 Members have a diverse background including extensive experience in construction and concrete products manufacturing, while others have marketing, management, financial or engineering backgrounds.
 Regardless of company size, the mix of experiences energizes the organization to deliver information to users like you.